How to Remove a Tree Stump Yourself with a Stump Grinder

 Safety Gear (Required)

-- •Long pants and long sleeves --- Wood chip projectiles sting exposed skin.
+- •Long pants and long sleeves — Wood chip projectiles sting exposed skin

-- •Work gloves --- For handling debris and maintaining grip on the machine controls.
+- •Work gloves — For handling debris

 Step-by-Step: Grinding a Tree Stump